Cold-climate heat pump replacing an oil heating system at an Ontario home

 Why oil-heated households save the most by switching

 Heating oil costs are typically 2 to 3 times more per BTU than natural gas, and 3 to 5 times more than running a heat pump.
 An average Ontario oil-heated home spends $3,000 to $5,000 per heating season; the same home on a heat pump spends $1,000 to $1,800.
-Combined with the grant, payback is often under 5 years.
+Even with the federal grant closed, the running-cost savings plus the HRS rebate keep payback strong.

 $10,000